ericelvendahl/movie-sagas/README.md

 ## Usage

 How does someone use this application?
-Tell a user story here.

 1. Click on a movie to see its page
 2. On the movie's page, you can read a brief description